-Permanent part-time, permanent-intermittent employees and those full-time employees working a light/limited duty reduced schedule program shall have their sick leave integration adjusted accordingly.
+Permanent part-time, permanent-intermittent employees, and those full-time employees working a light/limited duty reduced schedule program shall have their sick leave integration adjusted accordingly.

-14.11 Definition.
-"Base Monthly Salary", for purposes of the SDI Integration Program, is defined as the salary amount of the employee's step on the salary schedule of the employee's classification at the time of integration.
+- 15.6 Definition.
+"Base Monthly Salary", for purposes of the SDI Integration Program, is defined as the salary amount of the employee's step on the salary schedule of the employee's classification at the time of integration. - 15.7 No Buy-Back Employees will not be allowed to buy back sick leave hours used by the employee while on SDI.